nanosoftlk/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-2.2.md

 ## Spatial data support

-Spatial data can be used to represent the physical location and the shape of objects.
+Spatial data can be used to represent physical locations and the shape of objects.
-Many databases provide support for this type of data so it can be indexed and queried alongside other data.
+Many databases can natively store, index, and query spatial data in tables alongside other types of data.
-Common scenarios include querying for objects within a given distance from a location, or selecting the object whose border contains a given location.
+Common scenarios include querying for objects within a given distance, and testing if a polygon contains a given location.
-EF Core 2.2 supports mapping spatial data in multiple database to types defined by the [NetTopologySuite](https://github.com/NetTopologySuite/NetTopologySuite) (NTS) spatial library.
+EF Core 2.2 now supports working with spatial data from various databases using types from the [NetTopologySuite](https://github.com/NetTopologySuite/NetTopologySuite) (NTS) library.

-In order to take advantage of this new feature, you install a provider-specific extension pacakge that contributes the necessary type mappings and translations for common methods in spatial types.
+Spatial data support is implemented as a series of provider-specific extension packages.
+Each of these packages contributes mappings for NTS types and methods and the corresponding spatial types and functions in the database.
 Such provider extensions are now available for [SQL Server](https://www.nuget.org/packages/Microsoft.EntityFrameworkCore.SqlServer.NetTopologySuite/), [SQLite](https://www.nuget.org/packages/Microsoft.EntityFrameworkCore.Sqlite.NetTopologySuite/), and [PostgreSQL](https://www.nuget.org/packages/Npgsql.EntityFrameworkCore.PostgreSQL.NetTopologySuite/) (from the [Npgsql project](http://www.npgsql.org/)).
 Spatial types can be used directly with the [EF Core in-memory provider](https://docs.microsoft.com/en-us/ef/core/providers/in-memory/) without additional extensions.

-Once you have installed the provider extension, you can add properties of supported types to your entities, e.g.:
+Once the provider extension is installed, you can add properties of supported types to your entities.
+For example:

 ``` csharp
 using NetTopologySuite.Geometries;